 When it comes to renting an apartment, having bad credit can make the process challenging and discouraging.
 Many things could impact your credit score, like missing payments or losing a job.
 Luckily, you can still get approved for an apartment despite your bad credit.

-If you know you’re a qualified applicant, you may have to go the extra mile to prove so to landlords, but the steps in this article will help guide you through the process of how to get an apartment with bad credit.
+As an applicant, you may have to go the extra mile to prove to landlords that you won’t be a high risk tenant.
+The steps in this article will help guide you through the process of how to get an apartment with bad credit.

 The first step in getting approved for an apartment is to make sure you know and understand your credit score.
 The three major credit bureaus—Experian, TransUnion and Equifax—allow you one free credit report per year.
 Space these out throughout the year so you can regularly check in on your credit health.
 There may be errors on your report that you were unaware of, so try your best to dispute them immediately.
 According to a study conducted by the Federal Trade Commission, one in five people experiences an error on one of their credit reports.
 Reports can contain incorrect account numbers, an errant late payment notification or an incorrectly listed loan, all of which can affect your overall credit.